 To be used when a safety issue is raised by an individual or department.
 A copy will be filed with the Production Manager immediately, with copies to the Producer and the JOHS Committee.
 If there is no resolution in the opinion of the party who raised the issue, work should be halted until the situation is resolved.
-Refer to Section 3.24 and 3.25 of the Occupational Health & Safety Regulation for additional information on unresolved issues.

-SAFETY TALK/TOOL BOX TALK ATTENDANCE SHEET
+TOOL BOX TALK ATTENDANCE SHEET